XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 However, the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
-Supporting every type of writing system that humanity has developed is a tall order, but we strive to be a truly global company and are determined to come as close to that goal as technology allows us.
+Supporting every type of writing system that humanity has developed is a tall order, but we strive to be a truly global company.
+As such, we are determined to come as close to that goal as technology allows us *as long as there's a decent business case*.

 In earlier versions of iText, we were already able to render Chinese-Japanese-Korean (CJK) glyphs in PDF documents, and had limited support for the right-to-left Hebrew and Arabic scripts.
-With iText 7, we took the next step and went on to create a module that could support the elusive Brahmic scripts, used mostly in the Indian subcontinent.
+With iText 7, we took the next step and went on to create a module that could support the elusive Brahmic scripts, which are used mostly in the Indian subcontinent.

 A bit of writing history
 ---